Inches to Nanometers Converter

 Inches and nanometers are both units used to measure length.
 Keep reading to learn more about each unit of measure.

-An inch is a unit of linear length measure equal to 1/12 of a foot or 1/36 of a yard.
+An inch is a unit of length equal to 1/12 of a foot or 1/36 of a yard.
 Because the international yard is legally defined to be equal to exactly 0.9144 meters, one inch is equal to 2.54 centimeters.

 The inch is a US customary and imperial unit of length.
 Inches can be abbreviated as in; for example, 1 inch can be written as 1 in.